Obscuretone/obscuretone.github.io/public/posts/en/trial_by_fire.md

 P(\text{at least one bug}) = 1 - 0.99^{500} \approx 99.343\%
 $$

-The exact numbers are debatable.
-The conclusion is sturdy.
-If someone has shipped enough real software, "nothing ever broke" is not a credible engineering story.
-It suggests lack of production exposure, lack of ownership, lack of memory, or an unusually narrow definition of "bug."
+The exact numbers are invented for the example, so they cannot establish how often engineers really cause incidents.
+The useful conclusion is narrower: after enough production exposure, a claim that nothing ever went wrong deserves a follow-up.
+The candidate may define "broke" narrowly, may have worked behind strong release controls, or may have contributed without owning deployment.

 ## This Is Signal